fedeghe/synchazard/docs/SERVER.md

 ### The events flow on the (socket) server

 The server-side of _Synchazard_ is composed by two main elements:
 1) a wrapper object of the `ws` dependency that after starting the server allows to start one or more _Actions_.
-This is the file `serverws/core/socketSrv.js`
+This is the file `serverWS/core/synchazard.js`
 2) the `Action` is a javascript class that basically setup a useful wrapper on those files that will define how the socket server should act when some events occur.
 Those events could be for example when something relevant happens on a db, when a client sends a message, a webhook call, anything observable programmatically.
-This file is the `serverws/core/Action.js`
+This file is the `serverWS/core/Action.js`

 Both are not meant to be modified.

-The juice are the files that I called _Actions_ that will be launched using a method offered by the `socketSrv`.
+The juice are the files that I called _Actions_ that will be launched using a method offered by the `synchazard`.
 Those actions will receive a brand new Action injected in the only method mandatory.
-Then name of the methods, one to launch all implemented Actions (in the socketSrv) and the other to actually run the Actions is the same: `launch`.
+Then name of the methods, one to launch all implemented Actions (in the synchazard) and the other to actually run the Actions is the same: `launch`.
 So the script that will run the socket server will most likely be similar to the following:
 ```
 const fs = require('fs'),
     path = require('path'),
-    socketsSrv = require('./core/socketSrv'),
+    socketsSrv = require('./core/synchazard'),

     // get args if any
     argz = process.argv.slice(2);